YacineBenMhenni/YacineBenMhenni/README.md

 🔍 About Me:
 ------------
 An Associate of Science student in Computer Science, planning to transfer to a bachelor's degree.

-I bring experience in front-end development with HTML, CSS, JavaScript, React, and Material-UI, as well as back-end development using Node.js, FastAPI, and Flask.
+I bring experience in both front-end and back-end development with HTML, CSS, JavaScript, React, and Material-UI, as well using Node.js, FastAPI, and Flask.

 Skilled in various programming languages including Java, Python, C/C++, SQL (PostgreSQL), and R, and proficient in libraries such as pandas, NumPy, and Matplotlib.

 Experienced with developer tools like Git, Docker, AWS, TravisCI, and Google Cloud Platform, I aim to build impactful, interactive applications that enhance user experiences while expanding my technical expertise.

 🛠️ Skills:
 -----------